 To use product to drive e-Commerce growth, you improve the way it “fits” with online selling.

-For most products, that’s about how the packaging works.
+For many products, that’s about how the packaging works.
 It works differently with online selling.
 Pre-purchase, the customer only sees the packaging on a screen.
 It needs to be legible and work on different screen sizes and product page layouts.

 The product and packaging also need to survive the physical journey between the warehouse and the delivery address.